 Now, more than ever, people care about the values behind the brands they interact with, buy from, and work for.
-That’s where video comes in.
+That’s where video comes in—and more specifically company culture videos.

 Culture videos are all about highlighting your brand’s culture and personality for prospects, customers, and potential employees.
-They help tell your brand story, so people get excited about doing business with you—as a customer, partner, or employee.
+In addition, they also help tell your brand story, so people get excited about doing business with you—as a customer, partner, or employee.

 Benefits of Culture Videos